 308.1.6.3 Sky lanterns.
-The ignition and launching of sky lanterns is prohibited.
+The ignition and launching of sky lanterns is prohibited A person shall not release or cause to be released an untethered sky lantern.

-Exception: When approved by the Fire Code Official, sky lanterns may be used when necessary for religious or cultural ceremonies and adequate safeguards have been taken.
+Exception: When approved by the fire code official, sky lanterns may be used when necessary for religious or cultural ceremonies and adequate safeguards have been taken.
 Sky lanterns shall be tethered in a safe manner to prevent them from leaving the area and must be constantly attended until extinguished.